nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/kubernetes-image-repository.md

 title: "Kubernete Image Repository"
 ---

-Override the container image registry used when pulling Kubernetes images.
+Override the container image repository used when pulling Kubernetes images.

 To enable this handler set the `imagerepositorypatch` and `imagerepositoryvars` external patches on `ClusterClass`.